w3f/Grants-Program/docs/T&Cs.md

 (c)  there are no licenses or rights current in effect in favor of any third party to use the Software and the related deliverables which would impair the rights granted to Web 3.0. as provided for under these Terms and Conditions; and

+(d) You have disclosed all previous involvement of any team member in the Web 3.0 grant process, including, but not limited to: Closed, Rejected, Accepted, Delivered and Pending grant applications.

-1.  there is no pending or threatened claim, action, suit, investigation or proceeding of any kind challenging, alleging or asserting that the Software and the related deliverables were improperly or invalidly granted or are otherwise not protected as Intellectual Property Rights.
+(e)  there is no pending or threatened claim, action, suit, investigation or proceeding of any kind challenging, alleging or asserting that the Software and the related deliverables were improperly or invalidly granted or are otherwise not protected as Intellectual Property Rights.

 You further warrant that the Software and the related deliverables: